silviurdr/Ia-si-citeste/README.md

  Ia Și Citește is the first project from my portfolio, built at beginning of 2019, using my coding knowledge aquired from books and online resources.

-Check out the website here: [Ia Și Citește](https://silviurdr.github.io/index.html)
+See the website here: [Ia Și Citește](https://silviurdr.github.io/index.html)

  ## Motivation